 If you’re building a new home and are just in the early planning stages, you may want to give some extra thought to the type of roof you want to put on your home.
-Saying “type of roof” may be a bit misleading, however, because in this case you’ll be choosing from two main types: gabled or hipped.
+Saying “type of roof” may be a bit misleading, however, because in this case, you’ll be choosing from two main types: gabled or hipped.
 From there, you may want to focus on the details of design as well as the variety of shapes under the two major categories.

-You may not realise that you can have the exact roofing design you want for your home or business and stay within your budget.
+You may not realize that you can have the exact roofing design you want for your home or business and stay within your budget.
 A gabled roof is generally defined by two straight lines that meet and slope to a lower eave.
 The appearance is that of a peak or triangle shape.
 Hipped roofs have roof planes that are “broken” along the slope, which allows for a look that wraps around the structure.

 Why Different Shapes?

 Shapes in roofing serve at least two purposes: function and appearance.

 1. Gable roof - adequate slope helps rain, snow, and leaves fall into the gutters or onto the ground.

 2. Hipped roofs - suitable for most weather conditions, including added strength in strong winds.

 3. Flat roof - useable space for AC units, solar panels, or even a rooftop garden.
 This type included a reduced cost, along with the ease of construction and maintenance.

 4. Tudor style - gets its name from a royal family.
 This style often has a specific number of gables and dormers.

 5. Mansard-style roof - uniquely French, a combination of designs.